 As useful as this is, it’s still just a net that catches you when you fall.
 You still have to do the manual work of climbing out of the net and making your way back up the rock wall.
 If you just took down the network, then every second counts.
 You don’t have time to wait for the out-of-band connection to spin up automatically so you can log in and push the last known-good config down.

-Fortunately, you have Uplogix, and Uplogix not only provides a safety net, but a bungee cord too.
+Fortunately, you have Lantronix, and Lantronix not only provides a safety net, but a bungee cord too.

 A Bungee Cord